Project-Vyre/FinalityMC-web/index.md

 layout: home
 nav_order: 1
 ---
-# Tome of Finality
+# Finality Wiki
-Pushing Create to its limits with a side of adventure and combat.
+Finality is a modpack designed for pushing Create to its limits with a side of adventure and combat.
 {: .fs-6 .fw-300 }

 {: .important }